First things first…

 - You might also have received dividends on shares you own, whether these are in your own company or another.
 You’ll need to include the dividend income on your tax return.

 Follow the rules

 There are many rules and regulations when it comes to tax, so make sure you follow these to the letter when completing your tax return.
-For example, be very careful when you’re adding up your income and expenses for your sole trader or partnership accounts.
+These rules vary depending on your employment status, so it’s important you do your research.
+Contractors, for instance, should be aware of the implications of IR35.
+For sole traders, there is need to be very careful when you’re adding up your income and expenses for your sole trader or partnership accounts.
 Unless you use the cash basis to prepare your accounts, you have to count income depending on when you did the work – not when the customer paid you.

 Furthermore, make sure that you’re fully up-to-speed with the rules surrounding business expenses and what you can (and can’t) claim – especially with regard to travel, accommodation, food and drink, entertaining, clothing and the business use of your home.
 You can do this by checking your proposed expenses against the info on HMRC’s website, or use another reputable source of expenses information for sole traders, partnerships and limited companies.

 Double check the forms – and submit them correctly

 When submitting a tax return online, you will have to complete everything and file the form before midnight on 31st January 2018 otherwise HMRC will issue an automatic fine of £100 – and this applies if you’re even a day late and even if you don’t actually owe any tax.